Skip to main content

 Screenshot of the input model

-The Remesh and Bake Decals Action opened in the Plugin
+The Remesh and Bake Decals action opened in the plugin

 Examine the Results